-MEBA 310 eCommerce and mCommerce (3 credits)
+MEBA 310 - eCommerce and mCommerce

-Prerequisites: MEBA 110, 210 or CISC 120; MEBA 210 may be completed concurrently Description: This course studies, analyzes and evaluates the business and technical aspects of eCommerce and mCommerce (mobile commerce).
+Prerequisites: MEBA 110 and MEBA 210 or CISC 120; MEBA 210 may be completed concurrently

+Description: This course studies, analyzes and evaluates the business and technical aspects of eCommerce and mCommerce (mobile commerce).
 Business strategies to start a business, advertising a business, and selling the business product are covered.
 Case studies are used to explain the business process that needs to be automated to support the eCommerce and mCommerce initiatives.
 Economic trends and emerging web and mobile computing technologies are explored to understand the technical, business, and social processes that are shaping the electronic marketplace.

-MEBA 312 Leadership and Organizational Behavior (3 credits)
+MEBA 312 - Leadership and Organizational Behavior

-Prerequisites: MEBA 250 or a student in the Nursing program
+Prerequisites: MEBA 250 or a minimum of 60 earned semester hours and BS-Nursing Major